 All students are welcome from beginner to advanced.
 I teach every aspect of playing including chords, scales, improvisation, rhythm, harmony and theory, but that's just information until we experience the excitement of how it all comes together in a song.
+I cover everything about guitar but lessons are not dry, repetitive and boring.
+My goal is for the student to be excited and challenged at the end of each lesson.

 I want all of my students to enjoy the feeling of success in playing the music they love, on the level they want to play, while building a deeper understanding and joy for music.

-All styles of music are taught including rock, jazz, blues, classical, pop etc.
+All styles of music are taught including rock, jazz, blues, classical, pop etc. There's nothing we can't do on the guitar.

 "In all of the phases of learning guitar that I’ve passed through there always seems to be a few difficult steps to get to the next level.
 Tod has always helped bring me through those steps.
 This has taught me that with determination I can do anything."